luarvique/ppa/README.md

 * Better APRS map information, with weather.

 This repository contains packages for the following Linux distributions:
-* Ubuntu 22.04 (Jammy Jellifysh) for amd64, arm64 architectures
+* Ubuntu 22.04 (Jammy Jellyfish) for amd64, arm64 architectures
 * Debian 11 (Bullseye) for amd64, arm64, armhf architectures

 In order to add this repository to your **Ubuntu** system, do the following, **as root**: